Storrs Hill Ski Area

 Over the years, Storrs Hill has become a center for race team training in the Upper Valley and also provides night skiing.
 In 2002, youth teams training at Storrs Hill included: Kimball Union Academy, Lebanon, Hanover, and Hartford High Schools, as well as the LOC club team.

 Storrs Hill is the only year-round Nordic ski jumping training facility in New England; indeed, New Hampshire is the last remaining state in the country in which ski jumping is an inter-scholastic sport.
 Several Olympic jumpers have trained over the years on our 10-, 25-, and 50-meter jumps.
 Former LOC jumper Brian Welch competed in the 2002 Olympics.

 The lesson program has always been a big part of Storrs Hill.
-The LOC offers lessons three nights a week along with a Saturday morning program for children three to six years old.
+The LOC offers lessons three nights a week along with a Saturday morning program for children four to five years old.

 To operate the ski area, the LOC employees a full-time hill manager and a part-time assistant hill manager but, aside from those two positions, the vast majority of staff is filled with volunteer help.
 Lift attendants, ski instructors, ski patrol, and kitchen helpers are all volunteers.
 This arrangement allows the ski area to be operated in an extremely efficient, cost-effective manner.